akrinos/akrinos.github.io/_pages/about.md

   - /about.html
 ---

-Arianna Krinos (Quinn) is a Ph.D.
+Arianna Krinos is a Ph.D.
 Candidate in Biological Oceanography in the MIT-WHOI Joint Program in Oceanography and Applied Ocean Science and Engineering.
 Arianna is jointly advised by Dr. Harriet Alexander at Woods Hole Oceanographic Institution (WHOI) and Dr. Michael (Mick) Follows at the Massachusetts Institute of Technology (MIT).

 Arianna is interested in phytoplankton ecology, specifically protistan diversity in the oceans, particularly in coastal environments.
 In order to assess and catalog population and community diversity in these communities, Arianna uses a combination of experimental culture techniques and field sampling, bioinformatics and molecular methods, and ecosystem modeling.
 Arianna is a certified Software Carpentries instructor, and is excited about pursuing diverse teaching opportunities, especially those that involve math and computation.
 She always learns a lot from the teaching process!